[gist id=”be610d51d74ccb0557976c1a68f507eb”]

 Evans, Martina (2017): Jaunty, 124.

-Fellows, John (2019): Review: A Field Guide to the Clergy by Fergus Butler-Gallie, 132.
+Fellows, John (2019): John Fellows reviews A Field Guide to the Clergy of the Church of England by Fergus Butler-Gallie, 132.

-Francis, Dave (2017): For This Life, 123.
+(2017): For This Life, 123.

 (2018): What do we Keep and Why?, 127.